MKVO-pts/DBMSolver/README.md

 ## SISO
 *Single input, single output

-Because of knowledge limitations, it is only done considering SISO cases.
+Because of knowledge limitations, it is only done for Transfer Functions from a SISO situation.
-In theory it should be possible to convert a "MIMO" to a SISO and then use this functions, but the code will not be writien considering those cases (for now at least)
+In theory it should be possible to convert a State Space Model to a Transfer Function ("MIMO" to a SISO) and then use this functions, but the code will not be writien considering those cases (for now at least)

 ## Methods
 1. Reducing the model order by polynomial division (only when m>n)